Welcome

 Key Term: several liability

-Liability where each partner can be sued individually for the full amount.
+Liability where each defendant can be pursued for the full amount (notably for torts under ss.
+10–12 PA 1890).

 A partner negligently gives advice to a client, causing loss.
 Who is liable?